25 VS Code Extensions Worth Installing in 2026

 }

-I disable CodeLens (the inline reference counts above functions) because I find it visually distracting, but keep the current-line blame annotation.
+I disable CodeLens (the inline reference counts above functions) because I find it visually distracting.
+Current-line blame stays on.

 Code Quality and Formatting